ISISDataPolicy/policy/data_policy.md

 3.1 Free and commercial access to ISIS

-3.1.1 All raw data and associated metadata obtained as a result of free (non-commercial) access to ISIS, will be treated as described below, with ISIS acting as the custodian.
+3.1.1 All raw data and associated metadata obtained as a result of free (non-commercial) access to ISIS will be treated as described in the rest of this section, with ISIS acting as the custodian.

+3.1.2 All raw data and associated metadata obtained as a result of ‘commercial-in-confidence’ access to ISIS will be owned exclusively by the commercial user.
+The data will be treated as described in section 3.2 unless the user makes a request for it to be removed from ISIS storage.

+3.1.3 All raw data and associated metadata obtained as a result of access to ISIS through the ICRD programme will be treated as agreed beforehand in the user's collaboration agreement.

 3.2 Curation of raw data and associated metadata